 Basal Cell Carcinoma

+Basal cell carcinomas can also appear as scars, pink growths, or shiny bumps that appear red, pink, or white.
+These shiny bumps are often mistaken for moles.
 A biopsy is often used to confirm a diagnosis of basal cell carcinoma.
-Once confirmed, basal cell carcinomas can be treated through:
+Once it is confirmed, basal cell carcinoma treatment can be done through the following:

 • Mohs micrographic surgery – Uses local anesthesia to remove tumors.
 Advantages of Mohs surgery include its ability to spare healthy tissue and achieve the highest high cure rate.